Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: LHC probe of TeV scalar scenario

 One possible way to extend the LHC reach to our model is to include the single heavy scalar production channels corresponding to the middle and right diagrams of Fig.\,\ref{fig:dia}.
 Especially for $\mathcal{O}(1)$\,TeV lepto-philic particles the inclusion of the photon initiated process is important \cite{Iguro:2020qbc}.
 Again, following the procedure in Ref.\,\cite{Altmannshofer:2016brv} we assume the SMBG to be negligible.
 There are two terms in the single scalar production amplitude to generate $\mu^\pm\mu^\pm\tau^\mp\tau^\mp$ events.
 One is proportional to $(|\rho_e^{\mu\tau}|^2+|\rho_e^{\tau\mu}|^2)$ which vanishes in the $m_A=m_H$ limit.
 On the other hand the term proportional to $\rho_e^{\mu\tau}\rho_e^{\tau\mu}$ does not disappear in this limit.
 Since the $m_A^{-4}$ scaling in Eq.\,(\ref{eq:gm2}) requires a large product of the LFV Yukawa couplings and the first term is suppressed by the mass difference, the second contribution will be important for $\mathcal{O}(1)\,$TeV scalars.

 In Fig.\,\ref{fig:14} (right) we overlay the collider sensitivity in the $m_A$ vs. $\lambda_5$ plane.
 The cyan region shows the sensitivity of the pair production channel.
 The sensitivity is asymmetric in $\lambda_5$, since $\lambda_5\ge0$ corresponds to $m_H\ge m_A$ and thus the production cross section will be smaller compared to $m_H\le m_A$.
 The magenta regions can additionally be covered by including also the single scalar production.
 We note that there is also a non-resonant signal contribution which comes from $t$-channel $A/H$ exchange.
 Since the lepton $p_T$ in this case is generally small and we are interested in the high $p_T$ region where the BG is negligible, this contribution is separated and subtracted to evaluate the sensitivity.
-We find that the inclusion of the single production process can improve the experimental reach by 130 and 60\,GeV for $|\lambda_5|\simeq 1$ and 2, respectively, when the Yukawa couplings are large.
+We find that the inclusion of the single production process can improve the experimental reach by 130 and 60\,GeV for $|\lambda_5|\simeq 1$ and 2, respectively, when the Yukawa couplings are fixed to explain the central value of the muon $g-2$.
+This 130\,GeV gain approximately reduces to 90\,GeV (50\,GeV) when the size of the NP contribution in $g-2$ is reduced by $-1\,\sigma$ ($-2\,\sigma$).
 This still leaves a gap between the experimental reach and theoretical upper limit.

 In order to further boost the sensitivity to the large-mass scenario it is important to increase the center of mass energy from $\sqrt{s}=14$\,TeV to, for instance, 27\,TeV \cite{FCC:2018bvk}.
 The colored lines in Fig.\,\ref{fig:27} (left) show the fiducial pair production cross section with $\sqrt{s}=27$\,TeV.
 The horizontal lines correspond to the sensitivity for integrated luminosities of 300\,fb$^{-1}$, 1\,ab$^{-1}$, and 3\,ab$^{-1}$.
 Thanks to the larger center of mass energy we see that 1250\,(1550)\,GeV can be covered with 1\,(3)\,ab$^{-1}$ of data.
 It is noted that the same kinematic cut introduced above has been applied for simplicity.
 The sensitivity is shown in cyan in the right panel.